international employment law firm alliance L&E Global

 Rights and Importance of Trade Unions

 A union is a body that represents the interests of workers in a particular industry or occupation.
-In order to be able to represent members in the Commission, conduct elections of officers through the Australian Electoral Commission, become a body corporate or a legal entity, all unions, employee or enterprise associations are required to register under the Fair Work (Registered Organisations) Act 2009 (Cth).
+In order to be able to represent members in the Fair Work Commission, conduct elections of officers through the Australian Electoral Commission, become a body corporate or a legal entity, all unions, employee or enterprise associations are required to register under the Fair Work (Registered Organisations) Act 2009 (Cth).

-The Fair Work (Registered Organisations) Act 2009 (Cth) dictates that all federally registered organisations have rules, and that various matters that must be included in the rules, including but not limited to: the purpose or the organisation, membership eligibility, resignation and termination of membership, powers and duties of officers, keeping of minutes and auditing process, and the process for changing rules.
+The Fair Work (Registered Organisations) Act 2009 (Cth) dictates that all federally registered organisations have rules, and that various matters must be included in the rules, including but not limited to: the purpose of the organisation, membership eligibility, resignation and termination of membership, powers and duties of officers, keeping of minutes and auditing process, and the process for changing rules.

 Other key features of unions include: